Children's use of information: Delaying interpretation

-The presentation of clarifying information is not always immediately accessible.
+Clarifying (disambiguating) information is not always instantly available.
 In these situations, adults seem to delay interpretation and seek clarifying information when appropriate.
-Even more difficult than acknowledging that an ambiguous situation has arisen, is children's understanding in what actions they need to take for clarification.
+Children find it harder to understand what actions they need to take to clarify than to identify an ambiguous situation that pops up.
 There are 2 different types of delay in interpreting ambiguous information: one that is intentional and one that is instinctual.
-The explicit decision to delay interpretation and seek further information is a difficult one as it involves being aware that the current information is not sufficient, and knowing how to acquire appropriate information necessary for clarification.
-Children are typically not successful in this process until the age of 7.
+The decision to delay interpretation and seek further information is a difficult one as it involves being aware that the information given at that point are not sufficient and knowing how to ask for the ones necessary for clarification.
+Children are typically failures in this process until the age of 7.
 However, when this explicit decision to delay is simplified, children aged 5 and up showed some ability in successfully choosing to delay their response.
-While the ability for intentionally delaying interpretation seems to be difficult, the ability to delay interpretation instinctively seems to be easier for young children.
+While the ability to intentionally delay interpretation seems to be difficult, the ability to delay interpretation instinctively seems to be easier for young children.
 In one example, children were asked to stamp the correct snowman once they knew which one it was.
 Their knowledge of the correct snowman was based on a researcher slowly revealing the target snowman.
 The children's cards contained snowmen that differed by some feature visible on the 2nd half of the snowman only and therefore the children were required to wait until the 2nd half of the snowman was revealed in order to accurately assess which snowman was the correct one.
 In this scenario focusing on instinct, children as young as 5 were able to accurately delay interpretation.
 Therefore, while it is difficult for children to explicitly demonstrate their awareness of an ambiguous situation and how to resolve it, they are implicitly able to handle situations in which delaying interpretation may be beneficial.